MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialpointerinteractionsourcepose_position.md

 # Windows.UI.Input.Spatial.SpatialPointerInteractionSourcePose.Position

 ## -description
-Gets the position of the spatial controller's pointer pose in the specified coordinate system.
+Gets the position of the motion controller's pointer pose in the specified coordinate system.

 ## -property-value
 The position.